 - Not Quite Flight: Copen can glide to slow his descent.

 - Outside-Context Problem: Copen is one for the bosses.
 He's so damn agile and powerful that he can go toe-to-toe with bosses Jason must use his tank to survive.
 Copen can absolutely murder bosses on Top-down segments so fast they can barely do anything about it.

 - Shock and Awe: His Stellar Spark EX Weapon allows him to summon lightning bolts that damage enemies in front of him.
 If he's Tagged an enemy, it instead summons a Flashfield that directly damages the Tagged target.

-- Wall Jump: He can ascend a single wall by kicking off it.
+- Wall Jump: Copen can ascend a single wall by kicking off it.
 Dashing on a wall has the same effect without the need of the Recoil Jump from G-LOLA.

 For tropes which apply to her in her own series, see Dragon: Marked for Death.

 - Arm Cannon: Her Dragon Arm is an arm-cannon in the shape of a dragon's head that breathes fire, though it can transform into a massive blade.

 - BFS: The Empress' Dragon Arm can transform into massive Blade Below the Shoulder, the Dragon Sword, for her combo finisher and counter-attack.
 It can be used as a normal attack as well, although it's slow (unless used at the end of a regular combo, or jumping) it's very powerful.

 - Charge Attack: The Empress' Dragon Arm can be charged up to spew a massive torrent of flames, which causes it to grow massively in size.

 - Close-Range Combatant: Compared to Jason and Copen, the Empress is much more focused on getting up close and slashing things apart.
 With that said her Dragon Arm is nothing to scoff at...